German submarine U-201: First patrol

 Moving east of Greenland, she sank Greglia on 9 May and damaged Empire Cloud on the same day.

-She was attacked over five hours by three escorts from Convoy OB-318.
-A total of 99 depth charges were dropped, severely damaging the boat, but she escaped.
-She docked at Lorient in occupied France on 18 May.
+She was attacked over five hours by three escorts from Convoy OB 318.
+A total of 99 depth charges were dropped, severely damaging the boat, but she escaped at night.
+Damage to a fuel tank curtailed the patrol and it returned to Lorient in occupied France on 18 May.

 Second patrol

 The submarine's second foray passed without major incident: starting on 8 June 1941, finishing on 19 July but in Brest.
 (For the rest of her career she would be based in this French Atlantic port).

 Third patrol

 U-201's third sortie began from Brest on 14 August 1941.
 On the 19th in mid-Atlantic she took part in a wolfpack attack on Convoy OG 71.
 Firing one spread of four torpedoes she hit the cargo ship Ciscar and passenger liner Aguila, which was carrying the Convoy Commodore and 86 other Royal Navy personnel.
 Both ships sank, and Aguila's sinking killed 152 of the 168 people aboard, including all but one of the naval staff.

 U-201 continued with the concerted attack on OG 71, sinking the Irish Clonlara on 22 August and British merchants Aldergrove and Stork northwest of Lisbon on the 23rd, before returning to Brest on the 25th.